istio/istio.io/content/docs/setup/kubernetes/platform-setup/ibm/index.md

 keywords: [platform-setup,ibm,iks]
 ---

 Follow these instructions to prepare an IBM Cloud cluster for Istio.

-You can install Istio in [IBM Cloud Public](#ibm-cloud-public) by using the [Managed Istio add-on for IBM Cloud Kubernetes Service](#managed-istio-add-on) or Helm, or install Istio in [IBM Cloud Private](#ibm-cloud-private) by using Helm.
+You can install Istio in [IBM Cloud Public](#ibm-cloud-public) or [IBM Cloud Private](#ibm-cloud-private).

 ## IBM Cloud Public